enasequence/read_docs/faq/umbrella.rst

 Umbrella studies do not appear in the list of studies shown in your Webin account.
 Modifying the release date must therefore be done programmatically as well.

-Create an XML with the HOLD action, specifying the new release date and project accession:
+Create an XML with the HOLD action, specifying the new release date and project accession or alternatively, use the RELEASE action to release the study as soon as possible:

 **hold_date.xml**